 Under limited circumstances, the owner of a manufactured home that is leasing a lot may be able to get a mortgage, even if they do not actually own the land.
 One option for refinancing your mortgage is through the FHA; this is called the Title I program.
 It is made for property owners who have mobile homes on permanent foundations but exist inside of a manufactured housing community.
 If you want a Title I mortgage, you need to meet the following qualifications:

 You should know that it is difficult to find a mobile home park that meets these tough FHA refinance guidelines.
+There is no mobile home refinancing allowed with the FHA program.
+You can refinance a manufactured home with FHA if you meet the housing specifications.
 The Title I program is a lot of paperwork hassle, so not many landlords participate.

 What Does Switching Title Cost?